Victoria-ui227/Aviation-accidents-trends/README.md

 # OVERVIEW
 This project analyzes aviation accidents' data from 1980 upto 2022, to study trends of accidents and how it can be used to influence Uzima company's decision in the purchase and operation of aircrafts.
 Some of the approaches used in this project are borrowed from the [Part 121 Accident Survivability - NTSB](https://www.ntsb.gov/safety/data/Pages/Part121AccidentSurvivability.aspx).
-I will use data cleaning, imputation, analysis, and visualization to generate insights for the company.
+I will use pandas for data cleaning, imputation, analysis, and matplotlib for visualization to generate insights for the company.

 # BUSINESS PROBLEM
 Uzima company can use data from [Aviation Accident Database - Kaggle](https://www.kaggle.com/datasets/khsamaha/aviation-accident-database-synopses/data?select=AviationData.csv) to draw actionable insights on which aircrafts to invest and its potential risks.
 The purpose of this project is to help determine which airplanes are the lowest risk for the company to start this business endeavour.
 From the data, I was able to pose the following questions to help make the next steps.